hexsato/resources-for-programmers/README.md

 So you want to make and build something interesting,find them in here,this resource may not be complete, but there will be updates on this or never,I try to choose resources that allow beginners to quickly understand and maybe for advanced level you should have some basic knowledge of computers and how to install software.
-This includes learning both low-level and high-level programming languages and other things about computer stuff.
+This includes learning both intermediate-level and high-level programming languages and other things about computer stuff.

 # Programming Languages